jchanam/rainbow-bash/plugins/kubernetes/README.md

 Variables
 ---------

-* rbw_k8s_context: 1 if is a repository, 0 instead
+* rbw_k8s_context: contains the name of the kubernetes cluster used